BarbriSFCourseDetails

 Introduction

-This CLE course will offer guidance to employee benefits counsel on the complex legal and tax challenges of designing pension, health, and welfare plans for employers working for multinational companies.
-The program will discuss the types of employee benefits offered to inpats and expats, key considerations for plan sponsors, and the impact of the OBBBA and other regulations.
+This CLE course will offer guidance to employee benefits counsel on the complex legal and tax challenges of designing pension, health, and welfare plans for employees working for multinational companies.
+The program will discuss the types of employee benefits offered to inpats and expats, key considerations for plan sponsors, and the impact of U.S. regulations.

 Description